AlexKlum/React-project/README.md

 # React-project

-A cooking recepies website created with React.js
+A cooking recipes website created with React.js